Free Culture (book): Property

 Lessig argues that some of these changes benefited society as a whole.
-However, the combined effects of the changes in these five dimensions has been to restrict rather than promote the Progress of Science and useful Arts, in apparent violation of the constitutional justification for copyright law.
+However, the combined effects of the changes in these five dimensions has been to restrict, rather than promote, the progress of science and useful arts, in apparent violation of the constitutional justification for copyright law.
 The negative impact on creativity can be seen in numerous examples throughout this book.
-A stark example of its impact on political discourse is the refusal by the major TV networks to run ads critical of the Bush administration's claims of Saddam Hussein's weapons of mass destruction during the period prior to the U.S. invasion of Iraq in 2003, enforced by Supreme Court decisions that give stations the right to choose what they will and will not run.
-Lessig claims this kind of environment is not democratic, and at no point in our history have we had fewer "legal right[s] to control more of the development of our culture than now."
+An example of its impact on political discourse is the refusal by the major TV networks to run ads critical of the Bush administration's claims of Saddam Hussein's weapons of mass destruction during the period prior to the U.S. invasion of Iraq in 2003, enforced by Supreme Court decisions that give stations the right to choose what they will and will not run.
+Lessig claims this kind of environment is not democratic, and at no point in our history have people had fewer "legal right[s] to control more of the development of our culture than now."